magicdrive/git-parallel/README.md

     ├── git_repo6
     └── git_repo7

-However repository to the presence of the file named SKIP is ignored.
+However repository to the presence of the file named .git-freeze is ignored.

-    $ $(cd git_repo1 && touch SKIP)
+    $ $(cd git_repo1 && touch .git-freeze)

     $ tree -L 1
     .